GSA-TTS/FAC/docs/development.md

 We use either [Docker with `docker compose`](#docker) or [local development](#local-development) when working on issues and shipping pull requests.

+See [the pull request template](../.github/pull_request_template.md) for steps to follow when submitting or reviewing pull requests.

 ## Contents

 * [Tools](#tools)